andreibalcan/vortex-combat/README.md

 # Vortex Combat 🥋

-**Vortex Combat** is a modern martial arts gyn management platform, focusing specifically in Jiu-Jitsu.
+**Vortex Combat** is a modern martial arts gym management platform, focusing specifically in Jiu-Jitsu.
 It allows masters and students to interact in a digital environment that supports the tracking training progress, belt progress, workout scheduling, certifications, and communication.

 This project is divided into two main parts: